CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 **Dual Purpose Cards:** A card that can be played as either a resource or as a hazard can be counted in either the resource mix or hazard mix of a deck for the purposes of including an equal number of resources and hazards.

 **Using Maps:** If region movement is being used, an appropriate map of the regions of _MECCG_ can be used to depict region movement (instead of using actual region cards).
 The text of region cards takes precedence over maps, however.
-Certain regions, which may appear to be adject on a map, in fact are not listed as adjacent on the appropriate region cards (e.g., Rohan and Dagorlad, Cardolan and Lindon).
+Certain regions, which may appear to be adjacent on a map, in fact are not listed as adjacent on the appropriate region cards (e.g., Rohan and Dagorlad, Cardolan and Lindon).
 Such regions are not considered adjacent, even when a map is used for region movement.
 Maps from the _Middle-earth CCG Maps_ were designed to minimize any visual discrepancies.

 **Legal Play of Cards:** A player may not play a card just to discard it (i.e., just get it out of his or her hand).
 Specifically, a card may only be played if it meets at least one of the following criteria.